maharifu/vimfiles/README.md

 Vimfiles
 ========

-My .vim directory redone from scratch, using Vundle.
+My .vim directory redone from scratch, using [vim-plug](https://github.com/junegunn/vim-plug).
 Old version is still available [here](https://github.com/maharifu/vimfiles-old).

 See vimrc for plugins used.